SeisComP/seiscomp/doc/base/contributing-docs.rst

 Contributing Documentation
 **************************

-This is the documentation for the core processing elements and utilities that make up the SeisComP system.
+This is the documentation for the core processing elements and utilities that make up the |scname| system.
-It aims to document the configuration and command line options for SeisComP in multiple formats (HTML, man, PDF, ePub etc) in a consistent way.
-The functionality of SeisComP differs between versions so the documentation is versioned along with SeisComP.
+It aims to document the configuration and command line options for
+|scname| in multiple formats (HTML, man, PDF, ePub etc) in a
+consistent way.
+The functionality of |scname| differs between versions so the documentation is versioned along with |scname|.
 For more general topics and tutorials please refer to the `SeisComP wiki`_.